blakejakopovic/puppet-workstation/README.md

 ## Limitations

 The module currently only supports Arch Linux, and macOS (Darwin); however other operating systems may be added without significant issues.
-One consideration is that both Arch Linux and OS X have their own package managers (pacman, and homebrew respectively), so there may be some code duplication or puppet selector usage.
+One consideration is that both Arch Linux and OS X have their own package managers (Pacman, and Homebrew respectively), so there may be some code duplication or puppet selector usage.

 ## Development